itsMeJivanDiaz/earthtrack-backend/README.md

 # **EarthTrack Technical Assessment**

-EarthTrack Technical assessment for Backend using NestJs with TypeScript template and PostgreSQL as Database (deployed on remote - render)
+EarthTrack Technical assessment for Backend using NestJs with TypeScript template and PostgreSQL as Database (deployed on remote - render.com)

 ## How to set up